 Our Board of Directors has established an Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
-Our Audit Committee currently consists of directors Messrs.
-Spiegel (Chair), Fry and Craig C. Parker, and following our Annual Meeting will consist of directors Messrs.
-Spiegel (Chair), Fry and Weiner.
+Our Audit Committee consists of directors Messrs.
+Spiegel (Chair), Fry and Parker.
 Our Compensation Committee consists of Messrs.
-Savas (Chair) and Cohen.
-Our Nominating and Corporate Governance Committee currently consists of Messrs.
-Cohen (Chair), Kindler and Parker and following our Annual Meeting will consist of Messrs.
-Cohen (Chair) and Kindler.
+Savas (Chair), Cohen and Meister.
+Our Nominating and Corporate Governance Committee consists of Messrs.
+Cohen (Chair), Kindler and Parker.
 The Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee were established in July 2015 in connection with our IPO.

 Our Board of Directors has undertaken a review of the independence of our directors and has determined that Messrs.
-Fry, Parker, Spiegel and Weiner are independent within the meaning of the NASDAQ Stock Market listing rules and meet the additional test for independence for Audit Committee members imposed by SEC regulation and the NASDAQ Stock Market listing rules.
+Fry, Parker and Spiegel are independent within the meaning of the NASDAQ Stock Market listing rules and meet the additional test for independence for Audit Committee members imposed by SEC regulation and the NASDAQ Stock Market listing rules.

 We are a "controlled company" as set forth in NASDAQ Stock Market listing rules because more than 50% of the voting power of our common stock is held by MacAndrews.
-Under the NASDAQ Stock Market listing rules, a controlled company is exempt from the NASDAQ Stock Market corporate governance requirements that a majority of the Board of Directors consist of independent directors and that directors' nominations and executive compensation must be approved by a majority of independent directors or a nominating and corporate governance committee or compensation committee composed solely of independent directors.
+Under the NASDAQ Stock Market listing rules, a controlled company is exempt from the NASDAQ Stock Market corporate governance requirements that a majority of the Board of Directors consist of independent directors and that directors' nominations and executive compensation must be approved by a majority of independent directors or a nominating and governance committee or compensation committee composed solely of independent directors.
 We will rely on some of these exemptions from the corporate governance requirements until we are no longer a controlled company or the Board of Directors determines to no longer rely on these exemptions.